sjhloco/netbox_add_device/README.md

 - The majority of the attributes are optional, with a few of the higher level being mandatory
 - Some of the attributes can be defined under the cluster or device-type to use them for all VMs or devices (can be overridden on a per-vm or pre-device basis)
 - For physical devices if the location is specified it MUST be the location slug (all other attributes use names)
-- Defining interfaces is not mandatory, however if defined the *name* is mandatory and must be a string (use '' to make integers a string)
+- Defining interfaces or ports is not mandatory, however if defined the *name* is mandatory and must be a string (use '' to make integers a string)
 - For Layer2 interfaces if only 1 VLAN is specified it is an untagged *'access'* port, if a list of VLANs is specified it is a tagged *'trunk'*
 - For Layer3 interfaces by default the first IP address is the primary IP, this can be overridden using *primary_ip*
 - If an interface IP address is updated the original IP will be deleted
+- If a port-channel is defined the device will always show as updated in the printed output even nothing was changed
+- The printed device output doesn't include the interfaces/ports from a device-type template unless you have edited any of those device-type interface or port attributes

 #### Virtual Machine attributes